dlschwartz/cv/d-print.md

 ## Peer-Reviewed Journal Articles
  - "Modeling a Born-Digital Factoid Prosopography using the TEI and Linked Data."
-(Co-written with Nathan P. Gibson and Katayoun Torabi). _Journal of the Text Encoding Initiative_ (forthcoming), pre-print available at <https://doi.org/10.21423/schwartzmodelingprosopography>.
+(Co-written with Nathan P. Gibson and Katayoun Torabi).
+ _Journal of the Text Encoding Initiative_ (2022), <https://journals.openedition.org/jtei/3979>.

  - "From Manuscript Catalogues to a Handbook of Syriac Literature: Modeling an Infrastructure for Syriaca.org." ( Co-written with Nathan P. Gibson and David A. Michelson.) _Journal of Data Mining and Digital Humanities_,